BillHertzing/BlazorExamples/README.md

 ## TargetFramework
 Like all Blazor client-side apps, the TargetFramework for the GUI app is .Net Standard 2.0 (currently).
 # Conclusion
-If you are interested in using Blazor in architecture solutions that don't allow for a web server, I hope these examples help you understand one such approach that uses ServiceStack instead of a web server.
+If you are interested in using Blazor in architecture solutions that don't allow for a web server, I hope these demos help you understand one such approach that uses ServiceStack instead of a web server.

 if you find errors in the code or this documentation please create a issue in the GitHub repository.